 Improving quality of life

 Once treated, people affected by leprosy often need further support as they look towards the future.
 Local groups help them to support each other and develop sustainable livelihoods through saving together.
+These groups are developed as branches of the Leprosy People’s Association of Sri Lanka and once established also take part in advocacy, new case detection and raising awareness as well as supporting the wider community through growing sustainable food sources and promoting good nutrition.

 They are also being provided with safe water sources for drinking water and irrigation in the dry north of Sri Lanka where due to stigma, families affected by leprosy are often prevented from using community wells.
 Their new wells are giving them easy access to clean water and by helping them to grow crops, a source of food and income.